 2-3 Days after Thigh Lift Surgery

 After a few days, you can expect bruising and swelling.
 Keep on wearing the compression garment.
-Change your bandages as per Dr Carmen’s instructions.
+Change your dressings as per Dr Carmen’s instructions.
 She may ask you to come in for a follow-up appointment.
 Rest as much as possible and restrict your movement to avoid unnecessary stress on your incisions.
 We use our thighs to move around.
 Hence, it’s best to keep your activity to a minimum for a couple of days.
+Avoid driving.

 1-2 Weeks after Thigh Lift Surgery

 The end of the week will start with a follow-up appointment where Dr Carmen and her team will remove your drainage tubes.
 If you have non-dissolvable stitches, they will also be removed at this point.
 Keep on wearing your compression garment at all times.
 Take special care while moving around and do not stretch your thighs.
 Swelling and bruising will persist during this period but you will start to see and feel the results of the surgery by the end of week two.
+Short daily walks moving slowly around your house are encouraged but shopping and unnecessary tasks are to be reduced or avoided.
+Good planning prior to surgery is essential to ensure you can rest well following surgery.
+Please avoid driving if possible.

 2-4 Weeks after Thigh Lift Surgery

 After week two, you can slowly start walking around your house for up to 15 mins per day.
 Limit all other strenuous activities and any heavy weight lifting.
 This light movement will prevent blood clot formation.
 You can also do simple calf exercises as well as stretching the back of your lower legs.
+Daily walks are encouraged but shopping and unnecessary tasks are to be reduced or avoided, good planning prior to surgery is essential to ensure you can rest well following surgery.
+Your initial wound dressing will be reduced and redressed.

 1-2 Months after Thigh Lift Surgery